 Since dental implants were first developed in 1965 by Professor Per-Ingvar Branemark (founder of Nobel Biocare), they have become the gold standard for replacing missing teeth, considering their success rate of over 96%.
 Dental implants are ideal for patients who wish to have the functionality and aesthetic appearance of natural teeth.
 Dental implants not only improve the appearance and functionality of the teeth, but increase comfort and confidence when smiling, speaking, and eating, improve the ability to taste foods, preserve facial structure, increase convenience of maintaining proper hygiene, and improve overall health of the patient.

-Dr. Reynolds is highly qualified and experienced staff are dedicated to providing a lifelong smile for our patients.
+Dr. Reynolds is highly qualified and experienced.
+He and our staff are dedicated to providing a lifelong smile for our patients.
 Our professional staff has the most advanced and up-to-date imaging equipment/software to help us fully assess your needs and treatment options with dental implants.
 In order to assist our staff in making the best clinical decisions for treatment, our office has a 3D Cone Beam Scanner which allows us to fully assess the jaws and surrounding bone to determine jaw depth and potential acceptance of implants; 3D Virtual Implant Placement software which allows our doctors and staff to virtually place an implant in the jaw before surgery; and 3D CAD/CAM programs to create surgical guides and models for placing implants.

 What are Dental Implants?